Seneca-BSA/bsa/docs/ses250/lab8.md

 ***Figure 8.1** Keysight 33500B Function Generator*

 In the electronics lab, you will be using a Keysight 33500B (or similar) Function Generator.
-Its manual can be found here: [DMM Manual](lab8-FG-manual.pdf)
+Its manual can be found here: [Function Generator Manual](lab8-FG-manual.pdf)

 Source: [Wikipedia: Function Generator](https://en.wikipedia.org/wiki/Function_generator)